PlanBench: An Extensible Benchmark for Evaluating Large Language Models on Planning and Reasoning about Change: Related Work

-LLMs can also be used for heuristic guidance with no optimality or completeness guarantees, as long as the guidance is used by a sound planner underneath.
+There have been significant developments in the intersection of LLMs and planning, with LLMs undertaking various roles \cite{kambhampati2023role}.
+These roles range from generating plans \cite{huang2022language, valmeekam2023planning} and heuristics \cite{valmeekam2023planning, ahn2022can} to extracting planning knowledge \cite{guan2023leveraging}.

 For example, in Say-Can \cite{ahn2022can}, LLMs have been used as scoring models, which can be seen as providing planning heuristics, for the actions that the embodied robot can execute.
+Additionally, LLMs are also being made to use feedback from users or the environment to improve their planning performance \cite{huang2022inner, yao2023react, raman2022planning}.

-In our work, we are looking at the inherent emergent planning capabilities of the LLMs, if any.
-The assessment framework we propose in this paper consists of multiple tasks each of which evaluate a certain aspect of reasoning about actions and change.
-Even though we use a simple common-sense planning domain, the prompts for our tasks are relatively larger and more complex than any of the prompts in the current benchmarks (as shown in Figure \ref{fig:existdata}).
-This is due to two main reasons; first, the prompts for our tasks are showcased as few-shot examples, whereas the prompts in the current benchmarks are zero-shot.
-Our prompts provide an instance and an example completion and then ask for a completion on a new instance.
-Second, we use the domain description to explicitly constrain the possible actions.
+Our work primarily establishes an assessment framework for evaluating a wide variety of planning capabilities of LLMs.
+PlanBench consists of multiple tasks, each designed to evaluate a certain aspect of reasoning about actions and change.
+The prompts for our tasks are showcased as few-shot examples where we provide an instance and an example completion and then ask for a completion on a new instance.
+Further, we use the domain description to explicitly constrain the possible actions.
 In many everyday scenarios, we are often asked to take into consideration unforeseen limitations and constraints.
-Our explicit domain description allows us to introduce such challenges, and forces the LLMs to go beyond merely repeating possible information about the domain they may have come across in its training data.
+Our explicit domain description allows us to introduce such challenges and forces the LLMs to go beyond merely repeating possible information about the domain they may have come across in the training data.
 The ability to be conditional on the prompt is critical for the general systems to be customized for the specific domain of interest.

-Our results, contrary to the current claims, show that even simple common-sense planning tasks (which are, anecdotally, easy for humans) are far beyond the current capabilities of LLMs.
-This is actually not surprising given that LLMs only provide the most likely text completion for a given prompt with no real guarantees on reasoning metrics.
-There have been works that tried to evaluate whether LLMs can generate plans in common-sense domains \cite{huang2022language} but in those works they had evaluated on the world knowledge that LLMs already possess and do not provide any information about the domain in the prompt.
-Before we delve into the details of our framework, we will first establish the required background to get a better understanding of the kind of reasoning capability that we are focusing on.